joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/04/us/politics/trump-administration-pain-shutdown.html

 **For Dick Cheney, a Journey From Champion of War to Voice of Resistance**\
-`Dick Cheney was to many the embodiment of the unpopular and bloody Iraq war.
+`Dick Cheney was to many the embodiment of the unpopular and bloody war Iraq war.
 But his late-in-life anti-Trumpism changed his image for some of his longtime critics.`\
 https://nytimes.com/2025/11/04/us/politics/dick-cheney-trump.html

 **Steelers' quiet trade deadline speaks volumes about 2026 draft QBs, trust in young receivers**\